epsilonite/deep-learning-challenge/README.md

 ## Neural Network Model

 ## Reference
 Krishnan, Sandhya.
-"Introduction to Neural Network."
+"How do determine the number of layers and neurons in the hidden layer?"
 Medium, https://medium.com/geekculture/introduction-to-neural-network-2f8b8221fbd3 (23 Oct.
+2024).

+"Overfit and Underfit."
+TensorFlow, https://www.tensorflow.org/tutorials/keras/overfit_and_underfit (23 Oct.
 2024).